Alphabets

 The following is a similar way to obtain the same result:

-Be careful however that when using simulated data from the coalescent simulator, the above code might get you in trouble since the simulator does not use a DNA alphabet in order to be able to accommodate more general models:
+Be careful however that sequences will only spawn strings when the underlying alphabet allows it.
+It is not the case when using simulated data from the coalescent simulator since the simulator does not use a DNA alphabet in order to be able to accommodate more general models, or when processing numeric data (microsatellite data):

 Traceback (most recent call last):